Wii Sports: Development

 Before the Electronic Entertainment Expo (E3) Media and Business Summit of 2006, the first sport in the game was announced as Wii Sports: Tennis.
 It was later announced, at Nintendo's press conference prior to E3 2006, it would be part of a sports package.
-Satoru Iwata introduced this package as Wii Sports, and stated it would include tennis, golf, and baseball.
+Iwata introduced this package as Wii Sports, and stated it would include tennis, golf, and baseball.
 The game was featured as both a video demonstration and an on-stage playable demo.
-The demo featured Iwata and Reggie Fils-Aime in a doubles tennis match against Shigeru Miyamoto and Scott Dyer, a contest winner.
-The other sports titles were on display at E3 and shared a similar naming convention to the tennis game such as, Wii Sports: Baseball, Wii Sports: Golf, and Wii Sports: Airplane.
+The demo featured Iwata and Fils-Aimé in a doubles tennis match against Miyamoto and Scott Dyer, a contest winner.
+The other sports titles were on display at E3 and shared a similar naming convention to the tennis game, such as Wii Sports: Baseball, Wii Sports: Golf, and Wii Sports: Airplane.
 At the time, baseball only featured a batting simulation.
 The airplane title was similar to Pilotwings and required the player to maneuver an airplane through rings within a time frame.
 It was not included in the final game, but was later incorporated into Wii Sports Resort.
-At the Nintendo World event on September 14, 2006, Reggie Fils-Aime confirmed the game's five playable sports and announced that Wii Sports would be included free with every Wii console, although Miyamoto initially objected to doing so strongly on the grounds that Nintendo does not usually give away well-made games for free and suggested Wii Play instead, which Fils-Aime did not believe would provide a complete entry-level experience for the system.
+At the Nintendo World event on 14 September 2006, Reggie Fils-Aime confirmed the game's five playable sports and announced that Wii Sports would be included free with every Wii console.